 The ransomware is so widespread you actually have more chances to be infected by it than to catch the flu.
 Large multinational businesses, schools, hospitals, individuals – every 14 seconds someone suffers from ransomware.
 Tens of thousands of dollars are paid out regularly by organizations desperate to regain access to their data.

-The stakes are higher when it comes to the files on your G Suite cloud.
+The stakes are higher when it comes to the files on your Google Workspace cloud.
 If one superior account got hit by ransomware, it will encrypt all data that other coworkers rely on.

-To protect your files from ransomware and ensure Google Workspace information security, you must know how you can ‘catch’ them in the first place and how you can run your Google security check-up.
+To protect your files from ransomware and ensure Google Workspace information security, you must understand how ransomware can infiltrate.
+Also, you should know how to run your Google security check-up.

 A unique AI-based technology can detect and stop ransomware attack automaticallyLearn more!

-There are a few ways your G Suite files can be affected:
+There are a few ways your Google Workspace files can be affected:

-- By clicking on the wrong link while using your G Suite account.
+- By clicking on the wrong link while using your Google Workspace account.
 Usually, it happens through a phishing email or by unknowingly visiting an infected website.

 - Through Backup and Sync service.
 Let’s say, you or your employees have this sync service installed on their computer.
-You may click on the wrong link while not being signed in their G Suite.
+You may click on the wrong link while not being signed in their Google Workspace.
 But because all files on your Google Drive are synced with your computer, they will be encrypted as well.